 The following people are responsible for paying the Council Tax bill:

 People in a civil partnership;

 We can choose to collect the full amount of the Council Tax bill from anyone who is legally responsible for it.
 It is then up to the person who has paid to get any monies back from the other parties.

-If you do not wish us to discuss your outstanding previous sole debt with your new joint partner you can request that we do not share this information by emailing us at email@example.com
+Where individuals are either jointly and severally liable for a debt or have a sole debt we may, where necessary, discuss details of any prior debt with your current partner.
+If you do not wish us to discuss your outstanding previous sole debt with your new joint partner, you can request that, we do not share this information by emailing firstname.lastname@example.org

-Please note that in some specific circumstances, where there is a legitimate reason, we may still need to share this information.
+Please note that where there is a legitimate reason, we may still need to share this information.

 In certain circumstances, depending on who is living in the property, we will charge the owner for the Council Tax, even if they are not living in the property themselves.

 This includes properties shared by:

 many different households (known as a 'house in multiple occupation') where the property has been constructed/adapted for occupation by people who are not a single household, and